Travel advice for Jamaica

 Makka Pro Surf Contest St Thomas jamsurfas.webs.com/whatsnew.htm.
 Two days of competitive surfing by local, regional and professional surfers preceded by a week of activities such as heritage tours and a culinary festival.

-Reggae Sumfest Catherine Hall Entertainment Centre, Montego Bay reggaesumfest.com.
+Reggae Sumfest Catherine Hall Entertainment Center, Montego Bay reggaesumfest.com.
 Dubbed the greatest reggae show on earth, this massive four-night festival is the main event in the musical calendar, with sets from all the big players in the local music scene as well as international artists from Beyonce to Ne-Yo..

 International Dancehall Queen Contest Pier One, Montego Bay internationaldancehallqueen.com.
 Excellent annual event in which Jamaica’s most accomplished movers (as well as contestants from overseas) don sequins, fishnet and plenty of bling to vie for the coveted title of Dancehall Queen.
 Expect a brilliant display of all the latest dances and dancehall fashions, as well as some seriously sexy gyrating.